 August 11th 2014 was an incredibly hot day.
 I was 17 years old and spent the summer holidays at my grandparent’s, in the tiny room upstairs that my dad had inhabited as a teenager, surrounded by brown-ish 70s furniture and posters of the national football team of the GDR.
 I still remember that I bolted awake because of the sun that had made its way through the blinds.
 Still dizzy, I switched on the ancient TV to catch the time on the news – and woke up instantly.
 On the flickering screen, a familiar face started to materialize, and a banner read something like “Hollywood star Robin Williams dead at age 63 – police suspects suicide.”

 I was shocked.
 Not because I didn’t think Williams was capable of killing himself, I had been aware of his struggle with depression and alcoholism – I’d simply never thought that these things would catch up to him.
 I adored him, and in the following hours, days and weeks, it became apparent that millions of people felt the same way.
-Not few of them had grown up with his roles, be it extraterrestrial Mork, Mr Keating in Dead Poet’s Society, Genie in Disney’s Aladdin, Flubber, Jumanji – The list could go on.
+Not few of them had grown up with his roles, be it extraterrestrial Mork, Mr Keating in Dead Poet’s Society, Genie in Disney’s Aladdin, Flubber, Jumanji – The list goes on.
 Shortly after his death, new appreciation arose for his more sombre body of work; Awakenings, Jacob the Liar, The Fisher King – this, too, could go on.
-Even more obscure projects like One Hour Photo and Father of the Year received some attention.
+Even more obscure projects like One Hour Photo and Father of the Year received some love.
 But primarily, loads of people, even non-cinema-goers, seemed personally bereft that Hollywood’s resident funny man had chosen to leave the stage this way.

 His co-star Mara Wilson, who had acted alongside him in Mrs Doubtfire, cemented this in a blog post with a quote from the movie “We’re all his goddamn kids too!”.
 Somehow, Williams was everybody’s cooky uncle, whose sappy-ish films carried a feel-good-tone and invoked trust.